cycjimmy/semantic-release-action/README.md

   * `dry_run`: [Optional] Whether to run semantic release in "dry-run" mode.
 It will override the dryRun attribute in your configuration file.
 Default `""`.
 * outputs:
   * `new-release-published`: Whether a new release was published. `true` or `false`
+  * `new-release-version`: Version of the new release
+  * `new-release-major-version`: Major version of the new release
+  * `new-release-minor-version`: Minor version of the new release
+  * `new-release-patch-version`: Patch version of the new release

 A simple example
 ```yaml